pszafer/SambaForFreeradiusPFSENSE/README.md

 # SAMBA PACKAGE FOR FREERADIUS IN PFSENSE 2.1

-If You want to use Freeradius in PfSense 2.1 and log in users using Active Directory authentication this package is as far as I know necessary.
+If You want to use Freeradius in PfSense 2.1 and log in users using Active Directory authentication this package is as far as I know only way to do that.

 **LICENSE**